What is Wallwisher? What can Wallwisher do?

 2. It is simple to use and full of flexibility.
 It is absolutely

-convenient for T to ask Ss to do some tasks with Wallwisher
+convenient for T to ask Ss to do some tasks with Wallwisher,

 and then Ss can share their ideas easily.
 If necessary, T can